-The TRC website features news of upcoming events, flyers, rallye tips and articles, and recent rallye results.
-General information on The Rallye Club is available and links to websites of interest are provided.
+The TRC website features news of upcoming events, printable flyers, rallye tips and articles, and recent rallye results.
+It also provides general information on The Rallye Club and links to other websites of interest.
 Please check the website often, as Preliminary General Instructions are usually posted to the club's calendar page a few days to a week before a rallye and can allow you a head start.
 The URL for TRC's web site is: